 Germany and Israel have shared a warm and cooperative relationship for several decades.
 As part of the effort to maintain this relationship, Germany is on Israel’s list of visa-exempt countries, prompting thousands of Germans to visit Israel on vacation each year.
-But these travel requirements are changing – soon, German passport holders will need an ETA to enter the country.
+But these travel requirements are changing – soon, German passport holders will need an ETA-IL to enter the country.

 Do German citizens need a visa to enter Israel?